sunappushotto/docs/strategies/create.md

 # Create a new strategy

-To add your own strategy on Snapshot you need to fork the **snapshot-strategies** repository and create a pull request.
+To add your own strategy on Sunappushotto you need to fork the **snapshot-strategies** repository and create a pull request.

 {% embed url="https://github.com/snapshot-labs/snapshot-strategies" %}